JamesFlippin/AlexaSkill_JulianDate/README.md

 ## License
 [**GNU GENERAL PUBLIC LICENSE, Version 3**](LICENSE)

-## Available commands for the Skill
+## Available commands for this Skill

 ### To get the current Julian date